 Canada basket details

 Canada also saw an increase in basket size from March to April, but growth was driven by both average item price and items per basket.
 For example, average item price increased 4.6% and items per basket increased 5.9% in March.
 From March to April, average item price increased 4.9% and items per basket increased 11.6%.
 Since May, both metrics have been decreasing and might be trending towards a stabilization to pre-COVID numbers.

 Despite the global pandemic, the above data has demonstrated that both the US and Canadian cannabis industries are continuing to see growth, although the trends are slightly different in the two countries.
-Learn more about Insights Premium or sign up for a demo today to see how you can keep track of the impacts of COVID-19 on the cannabis industry or test-drive the industry's leading data set with a free Insights Pulse account.
+Learn more about Insights Premium or sign up for a demo today to see how you can keep track of the impacts of COVID-19 on the cannabis industry.

 Stay up-to-date on everything happening in the cannabis economy:

 Oops!
 Something went wrong while submitting the form.